-Strawberry, Salal berry, Salmonberry, Serviceberry, Snow berry, Sweet apple-berry, Satsuma, Saskatoon, Saskatoonberry, Shipova, Sea-buckthorn, Sea grape, Silkworm thorn, Sageretia, Sandpaper fig, Saguaro, Sycamore fig, Sycomore, Sweet lemon, Salak, Santol, Sapodilla, Soncoya, Soursop, Star apple, Strawberry-guava, Strawberry-pear, Sugar apple, Sweetsop, Surinam cherry, Sapote, Sharon fruit, Spinach, Sugar Snap Peas, Snap beans, Squash
+Strawberry, Salal berry, Salmonberry, Serviceberry, Snowberry, Sweet apple-berry, Satsuma, Saskatoon, Saskatoonberry, Shipova, Sea-buckthorn, Seagrape, Silkworm thorn, Sageretia, Sandpaper fig, Saguaro, Sycamore fig, Sycamore, Sweet lemon, Salak, Santol, Sapodilla, Sonya, Soursop, Star apple, Strawberry-guava, Strawberry-pear, Sugar apple, Sweetsop, Surinam cherry, Sapote, Sharon fruit, Spinach, Sugar Snap Peas, Snap Beans, Squash

 Tangerine, Tomato, Thimbleberry, Texas persimmon, Toyon, Tanjong, Tamarillo, Tamarind, Taxus baccata, Tangelo, Tomatillo

 Watermelon, Winter melon, Water Apple, Wax Apple, Wood Apple, White aspen, Wild orange, Wongi, Wax gourd, White sapote, Wolfberry, Wineberry, White mulberry, Watercress, winter squash

 Xigua, Xylocarp, Ximenia

 Yali pears, Yellow plum, Yangmei, Yumberry, Yamamomo, Yam, Yellow squash

 Source from: Wiki Answers Vegetables List is compiled this alphabetical vegetable list to ease users making reference.